7riangle/sc2-alpha-rtd/README.md

-# StarCraft II RL Agent: AlphaZero-style Prototype
+# New Random Tower Defense (SC2 Arcade) – AlphaZero-style Prototype 🤖

-> **Status: Work In Progress (Experimental)**
+> **Status: Experimental Prototype**
-> Current version is highly unstable and under active development.
+> This code is work-in-progress and not a finished game AI.

 ## Overview

-This repository hosts an experimental Reinforcement Learning (RL) agent designed for a StarCraft II-based custom environment (Random Tower Defense / RTD scenario).
-The project implements an **AlphaZero-style architecture**, combining **Monte Carlo Tree Search (MCTS)** with a deep neural network for policy and value estimation.

-The primary goal is to explore complex reward shaping and pathfinding logic within a custom grid environment inspired by the **“New Lottery Defense / New Random Tower Defense”** arcade map mechanics.
+This repository contains a small **Python prototype** that applies an **AlphaZero-style search (MCTS + neural network)** to a **simplified, offline version of the StarCraft II arcade map _“New Random Tower Defense”_**.

+- It is **not** a general StarCraft II reinforcement learning agent.
+- It does **not** play full SC2 matches or interact with the SC2 engine directly.
+- Instead, it runs on a **custom grid-based environment** that approximates some of the decision structure of the arcade tower defense game (e.g. tower placement choices along fixed mob paths).

+The main goal of this project is to experiment with:
+- representing tower-defense states as a discrete grid,
+- using **Monte Carlo Tree Search (MCTS)** guided by a neural network,
+- and testing whether AlphaZero-style self-play can learn sensible tower placement policies in this toy setting.

+This repository should be viewed as a **personal experiment / learning project**, not as a polished or competitive AI.

 ---

-## Disclaimer: AI-Assisted “Vibe Coding” Project

-Please note that this project is intentionally treated as a **“vibe coding” experiment**:

-- **AI-assisted implementation:**
-  A significant portion of the codebase was generated with LLM-based tools to rapidly prototype ideas (e.g. MCTS logic, environment wrappers, training loop scaffolding).

-- **Human role – architecture & design:**
-  My main focus has been on **designing reward functions, defining state/action representations, and structuring the overall logic**, while offloading low-level boilerplate and syntax to AI.

-- **Prototype state (not production-ready):**
+## Notes on Implementation

+- A fair amount of the boilerplate (e.g. MCTS scaffolding, environment wrappers) was written with the help of LLM-based tools, then manually edited.
+- My focus has been on:
+  - defining the basic **state representation** (grid, lanes, tower slots),
+  - sketching **reward signals**,
+  - and wiring up an AlphaZero-style loop at a prototype level.
-  The code is in a **raw research-prototype stage**.
-It likely contains:
+- The code is still rough:
-  - Bugs
-  - Unoptimized routines
-  - Redundant or dead code
+  - some parts may be redundant or unoptimized,
+  - there may be logical bugs in edge cases,
+  - and hyperparameters are not tuned.

-  Treat this repository as a **research log / sandbox**, not as polished or stable software.
+Feel free to treat this as a **starting point or reference**, not as a final implementation.

 ---

 ## File Structure

-Core components:
+Core files:

 - **`alpha_mcts.py`**
-  Implementation of Monte Carlo Tree Search:
+  Monte Carlo Tree Search implementation:
-  - Selection
+  - selection
-  - Expansion
+  - expansion
-  - Simulation
+  - simulation
-  - Backpropagation
+  - backpropagation

 - **`alpha_env.py`**
   Custom environment wrapper:
-  - Defines state space and action space
+  - defines the grid-based state and action space,
-  - Encodes reward logic
-  - Interfaces with the RTD-style game state
+  - encodes a simplified tower-defense reward,
+  - tracks mob progress along lanes.

 - **`alpha_model.py`**
-  Neural network architecture definition for:
+  Neural network used by the MCTS policy/value guidance:
-  - Policy head (action probabilities)
+  - policy head (action probabilities over legal tower placements),
-  - Value head (state value estimation)
+  - value head (estimated outcome of a state).

 - **`alpha_train.py`**
-  Main training loop and self-play orchestration:
+  AlphaZero-style training loop:
-  - Generates self-play games using MCTS + current network
+  - self-play episodes using MCTS + current network,
+  - storage of game histories,
-  - Stores experience for training
+  - periodic training steps on collected data.
-  - Periodically updates the model from replay data

 - **`alpha_rtd.py`**
-  Entry point for running the agent in a specific RTD / tower defense scenario.
+  Example script for running the agent in a specific Random Tower Defense scenario.

 - **`alpha_common.py`**
-  Shared utilities and constants:
+  Shared helpers:
-  - Path handling
-  - Grid / waypoint loading
+  - loading grid/waypoint CSVs,
-  - Config helpers
+  - common configuration utilities.

 - **`config.json`**
-  Central configuration for hyperparameters:
+  Central configuration for hyperparameters (learning rate, number of simulations, etc.).

-  - Learning rate
-  - Number of MCTS simulations
-  - Replay buffer sizes
-  - Training schedule, etc.
+Data files:

 - **`mob_path_waypoints_v2.csv`**
-  Waypoint data that defines creep/mob movement paths.
+  Approximate creep/mob path waypoints for the offline grid simulation.

 - **`grid with lane and slot.csv`**
-  Grid layout specification for the map:
+  Grid layout specification:
-  - Lane definitions
+  - lane paths,
-  - Valid tower slots
+  - valid tower slots,
-  - Blocked cells / walls
+  - blocked cells.

 ---